Bending Flat Bar

 FLAT BAR BENDING MACHINE

 Many Chinese customers refer to the hydraulic flat bar rolling machine as a flange roll forming machine.
-For BIT, it is just an ordinary section bending machine for bending flat steel.
+For BIT, it is just an ordinary profile bending machine for bending flat steel.

 |Model||Hard Way X-X Axis||Easy Way Y-Y Axis|